pconley/GarrioServer2019/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Restart Notes

+# Schema

+# Key Technologies

-* Ruby version
+* Ruby on Rails5

-* System dependencies
+* used jumpstart for init
+* not "api only" setup
+* Adiminstrate (for static pages)

-* Configuration
+* Devise for authorization

-* Database creation

-* Database initialization

-* How to run the test suite
+* Postgres for the database

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rspec & Postman for testing
+* Faker & FactoryBot for testing

-* ...
+* Shiken?